siscia/easy-hire/_draft/pyspider.md

 The solution is simple, do not block the whole computation while you are waiting for the network.

-The idea, is to send a lot of message pretty much all together over the network and asynchronously wait for the responses to come back.
+The idea is to send a lot of messages, pretty much all together, over the network and asynchronously wait for the responses to come back.

 As soon as we got back one response we call another function, a callback that will take care of manage, in the most appropriate way, such response.